ylu8888/Atlas-Explora/README.md

 Implemented HTTP requests using Axios to retrieve data from the Historical Events API

-Utilized asynchronous API calls (async/await) and Hooks (State/Effect)
+Utilized asynchronous API calls to reduce overall processing time

 Used ReactJS, Axios, CSS modules, Javascript (JSX) & deployed to Netlify